orosandrei/Home-Monitoring-Raspberry-Pi-Node/Readme.md

 this.Hardware = { MotionSensor : 8, Led : 26, Button : 12 };
 ```
 - Raspberry Pi
-  - I used *Model B Revision 2* with *Raspbian* - any model should be ok, just be careful with the Gpio configuration pin mappings, they can differ
+  - I used *Model B Revision 2* with *Raspbian* - any model should be Ok, just be careful with the Gpio configuration pin mappings, they can differ
   - Generic USB webcam (compatible with Raspberry Pi & Raspbian)
   - You can find a comprehensive list here http://elinux.org/RPi_USB_Webcams
   - I used a very old 2MP one which seems to work out of the box with the generic drivers